infinum/default_rails_template/README.md

 ### Flipper

 This template uses Flipper for feature flag management.
-There are two ways for Flipper to function: **Cloud** and **Cloudless**.
+There are two ways for Flipper to function: **Cloud** and **Cloudless(Self-hosted)**.
 Cloudless will work out of the box, but if we want Flipper to be communicating with Flipper cloud there are a couple of secrets that need to be set:

 - `FLIPPER_CLOUD_TOKEN` - needed for our App to be able to communicate with Flipper Cloud
 - `FLIPPER_CLOUD_SYNC_SECRET` - used if we want Flipper Cloud to send a webhook request to our app telling it to sync with Cloud